 You may also like: Find Out Which U.S National Parks Are The Most Dangerous.

-- We submitted a freedom of information request to the National Parks Authority asking for information relating to the number of search and rescue incidents between 2018-20 across all national parks in the USA.
+- We submitted a freedom of information request to the National Parks Service asking for information relating to the number of search and rescue incidents between 2018-20 across all national parks in the USA.

 The information provided here is directly taken from the data provided by the NPA.